 This is why experiential therapy is so much more effective than endlessly talking.
 It produces change that is lasting and effortless to maintain.

 We will be able to mark your progress through therapy in a number of ways.
 From session to session you will be able to see how much progress you are making.

-The goal of therapy is to find out how you want life to be different and then gently talk together to help you be living the life you want.
+The goal of therapy is to find out how you want life to be different and then remove the obstacles to living the life you want.

 There can be tears and that’s okay.
 But overall, it is usually a joyful and uplifting experience.